 Address: 480 NW 11th St, Miami, FL 33136

-For more on Miami’s Black history: I highly recommend the documentary program The Black Miami.
-Watch it here with a 30-day Prime Video free trial.
+For more on Miami’s Black history, I highly recommend the documentary program The Black Miami.
+You can watch it here with a 30-day Prime Video free trial.

-Black-Owned Performing Arts and Cultural Spaces in Miami
+Black-Owned Performing Arts and Culture Spaces in Miami

 Smoke Signal Studio